#

 After a successful training, you can go to a detailed view of the model to check its statistics or make additional conversions.

-The first section displays basic information about the model, such as:
+The top section displays basic information about the model, such as:

-In the Training Details section you can see general information about the trained model:
+In the Statistics section you can see general information about the trained model:

-Statistics (calculated on the basis of accuracy/loss functions).
-Their detailed description can be found in the documentation of our chosen framework.
+Statistics are calculated on the basis of accuracy/loss functions.
+Their detailed description can be found in the documentation of the chosen framework.

 - Training time